 Players: 2-8

-Monopoly is another classic board game for kids that’s been around for decades, in a variety of forms.
+Monopoly is another classic board game for families that’s been around for decades, in a variety of forms.
 You can grab pop culture-themed versions of Monopoly, tiny versions of Monopoly, and dozens of spin-offs.
 What connects all the versions of Monopoly is that they’re all fun to play, easy to learn, and great for kids of all ages.
-Monopoly has stuck around for so long because it’s a good game – and as a first game, it’s even better.
+Monopoly has stuck around for so long because it’s simply a very good game.

-I’d recommend grabbing your city’s version of Monopoly as a first-time board game for kids, as having familiar locations can help to engage kids – and while you play through the game, they’ll also be learning about their local surroundings.
-Nearly every major city around the world now has a Monopoly set, and even some suburbs – so you can get creative with your choices here.
+I’d recommend grabbing your city’s version of Monopoly as a first-time board game for kids, as having familiar locations can help to engage them, and while you play through the game, they’ll also be learning about their local surroundings.
+Nearly every major city around the world now has a Monopoly set, and even some suburbs, so you can get creative with your choices here.

 MicroMacro: Crime City